solomonantony/database_notes/notes.md

 - Requires no setup or special process to run
 - A SQLite database is stored in one file
 # Creating an SQLite database
+- You can prototype with SQLite, then migrate to another SQL database type
+- Alternatives for getting started with a SQLite database:
 - https://www.sqlite.org/download.html
 - Create your own database using the sqlite3 tool
   - https://sqlitebrowser.org/